 To address these issues, some journals have requested full disclosure of group members and their specific contributions.
 However, this requirement can be impractical, especially given the increasing complexity and size of interdisciplinary projects.
 For example, a 2010 article had over 2,080 authors.
 This would be a coding nightmare for many journals.
 In addition, including too many listed authors has the same impact as too little author information: no one will know who is truly accountable for each part of the work.
 As a result, where it isn’t feasible to list every member or expect each named author to take responsibility for all aspects of a project, some journals have asked the group to designate a guarantor for each article.
 The guarantor is responsible for the integrity of the work as a whole and serves as the principal liaison between the public and the research group.

-Who shouldn’t be counted as an author?
+Who shouldn’t be counted as an author in a manuscript?

 Another way to better understand who should be an author is to examine who should NOT be one.
 The latter usually falls into one of three categories.